 Since it is derived from sample surveys, this indicator is subject to sampling error which occurs because only a small proportion of the population is used to produce estimates that represent the whole population.
 Sampling error can be reliably estimated and is based on the statistical methods used to design surveys.
-Overall, this indicator has a relative standard error (RSE) of less than 25 per cent for all states and territories.
-Finer levels of disaggregation (e.g. by the inclusion of othercross classifying variables) may result in higher levels of sampling error.
+Overall, this indicator has an relative standard error (RSE) of less than 25 per cent for all states and territories except for Indigenous estimates of 'Dental consultancy' for Tasmania (29 per cent)-which should be used with caution-and 'Visited casualty, outpatients or emergency' for ACT (52 per cent)-which is too unreliable for general use.
+Finer levels of disaggregation (e.g. by the inclusion of other cross classifying variables) may result in higher levels of sampling error.
 Coherence:

 The 2004-05 NATSIHS and 2004-05 NHS had similar data content, shared common elements in the questionnaire, and were processed side by side.
-Data for this indicator are consistent with information presented in the Aboriginal and Torres Strait Islander Health Performance Framework (indicator 2.20).
+Data for this indicator are consistent with information presented in the Aboriginal and Torres Strait Islander Health Performance Framework (indicator 3.12).
+Relational attributes Indicators linked to this Data Quality statement:

-Relational attributes

-Related metadata references: